ayrley/APP-domoticsController/README.md

 It can be run on any target, as long as every GPIO, wiegandport or serial port is defined in the correct json files.

+## GUI

+The application includes a NanoGUI-based dashboard that displays:

+- Current controller status
+- CPU usage
+- RAM usage

+The GUI backend is selected at runtime:

+- If a display server is available (`DISPLAY` or `WAYLAND_DISPLAY`), it uses a normal desktop window.
+- If no display server is detected, it attempts to use the GLFW null platform (framebuffer/headless style).

+GUI sources are located under:

+- `src/screen.cpp`
+- `src/GUI/`

 ## Build with CMake

 ### Requirements